-Equipping the Church for the Mission of the Church
+Equipping the Church for the Mission of the Church: Rethinking Ephesians

-After we agree it must be done, then we can ask how it should be done, and that is about strategy, is pragmatic, asks about effective methods, and the answer will vary from congregation to congregation.
+After we agree it must be done, then we can ask how it should be done.
+That is about strategy, is pragmatic, asks about effective methods, and the answer will vary from congregation to congregation.
 How should this church evangelize?
 You must decide, explore, test, encourage, pray, even fast.

 Body

 • II.
 [Eph.
-2] The church must organize itself: This is the structure of the church.
+2] The church must understand the REASON for the mission: this is the urgency and importance of the mission.
+To respond to this urgency, the church must organize itself: this is the structure of the church.
 What are the structures of the church according to Scripture?

-Most churches would do well to take a local survey, evaluate themselves, ask what is our identification (self-understanding), and then ask if we reflect our identity.
+Most churches would do well to take a local survey, evaluate themselves, ask what is our identification (self-understanding), and then ask if we are reflecting our identity in our actions.
 What does our community see in us?
 What is the identification of our community?
 Are there bridges over which the gospel can travel into this community from this church?
 These are questions we do not have time to consider today, but they are often described as questions of church personality, programing, and process.

 • III.
 [Eph.
-3] The church must willingly express itself: This is the message of the church.
-Since the church always whether it intends to or not articulates a message, what is the right message?
+3] The church must understand the RELEVANCE of the mission.
+The church must willingly express itself with RELEVANCE: this is the message of the church.
+The message must match the mission.
+Since the church always, whether it intends to or not, articulates a message, what is the relevant message?

 Evangelism is sharing the good news.
 This means that the news must be right, and when it is shared it must be good.
 To understand the mission of the church and have a church ready to accomplish that mission, we must understand and define the good news.